nodejitsu/handbook/chapters/platform_features.md

 This will set the environment variable $NODE_ENV to have the string value "production".
-Remember, this will not take effect until the app is restarted (`jitsu apps restart`).
+Remember, this will not take effect until the app is started again (`jitsu apps start` -- there is no need to take your app down with a `restart` with the zero downtime deploys).

 ## SSL on nodejitsu.com subdomains